jsmolina/z88dk-tutorial-sp1/README.md

 That's not so useful for scrolling, so if you think on scrolling, then it's maybe better to do it yourself.
+Use this pull request to see what was needed to change to use tiles: https://github.com/jsmolina/z88dk-tutorial-sp1/pull/3

 ### .AY music
 TODO